miserrano7/MovieReviews/README.md

 (2) Another issue I had was to setting up my input box to allow the user to edit a rating.
 Initially, before adding logic to the `onChange` function I was unable to change the number or even give any input.
 I realized that I had to fix my onclick function first to be able to get what the user is inputting.
 For handling the onClick function, I had to map through the data to check which rating was being changed.
 Once I set the edit the user was finally able to chnage the rating.
 [This link helped to understand onchange better.](https://sebhastian.com/react-onchange/#:~:text=In%20React%2C%20onChange%20is%20used,the%20value%20of%20input%20elements.&text=Now%20whenever%20you%20type%20something,passed%20into%20the%20onChange%20prop.)

-(3) Another issue I had was that I was unable to
+(3) Another issue I had was that I was unable to run "npm run build" to update my .js files I changed.
+I compared this project with the hw7 and realized that I was missing node_modules to get react to work properly.
+Using the command 'npm ci' helped me install those modules within this project.
+After I did that I was able to run my code using npm run build, and then python3 app.py.

 ***b. ○	What was the hardest part of the project for you, across all milestones?
 What is the most useful thing you learned, across all milestones?***

-Working on this milestone challenged me exactly how I expected it to.
-While having basic knowledge of database concepts, it helped slightly to understand the concepts of schemas/relations.
-While working through the planning process, it felt like maybe it would be more straightforward than it actually was for me.
-Learning how to use flask-login felt very confusing and took many google searches, however i was able to get down the basic concepts.
-Flask-login felt like the first hurddle of this project.
-After that, passing the same movie id from my moviesDB file; then querying for that movie ID within the database, and displaying those elements was the hardest part of this project.
-I had to try many different things and luckily I was able to display the desired content, which corresponds to the movie where the comment was left.
-However, getting the correct content for each movie took a lot of trail and error as well.
+The hardest part over the three milestones is working with react.
+Understanding how to work with components and states is a tricky concept for me.
+In specific, it was challenging understanding how to send data from Flask server to React, and vice versa, and being able to manipulate the data.
+I found it hard working with states and changing their values to our needs for this project.
+In addition to that, working with a database is something new for me so it's been hard getting everything down.

+The most useful thing has been working with new technology.
+In previous classes we never really got to build something that was so useful over so many concepts.
+Although it has been a lot of work, I think we have been able to learn a lot of valuable things.
+For example, in particular I was able to learn how to work with a framework and using its libraries to build on top of exisiting code, like with the login user functionality.
+I also think learning about react is very useful too, although that knowledge may need to get developed a bit further.

 Other references:
-Worked with Chihumeya, for asscessing same movie ID which exists in the DB table.
+Worked with Chihumeya, for deletion on click.